 The underlying reasons for Tinnitus is complex and so are the needs of the individual living with its effects.
 The most important thing you can do it detect it early and get professional help immediately.

 Do you or someone you know suffering from the constant ringing of tinnitus?
 The staff at Polo Park Hearing have been successfully treating people with tinnitus for over two decades.
-For relief from the agony of tinnitus, give us a call now (204) 788-1083.
+For relief from the agony of tinnitus, book an appointment now by calling (204) 788-1083.